vickneee/vickneee/README.md

 I am Web Development Student.

 🌱 I’m currently learning JavaScript, Node.js, React.js, Python, SQL, MySQL, and MongoDB. \
-✨ I am interested in Web Design.
+✨ I'm interested in Web Design.

 <!--
 **vickneee/vickneee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.